melloddy/pseudolabel_auxdata/README.md

   - `show_progress` : when set to true, the progress of the image-based model's hyperparameter scan is shown in the logs
   - `resume_hyperopt` : when set to true, the hyperparameters that are already explored (whose corresponding run's folder exists) are skipped.
   - `hyperopt_subset_ind` : Tuple containing beginning and end indices of the subset of hyperparameters to include in the hyperoptimization scan.
 The default value of the argument is **None** and this case all hyperparameters are included in the scan.
+* **Parameters related to the application of CP **
+  - `number_task_batches`: <i>integer</i> defaulted to -1 (if negative, applies CPs to the whole set of tasks at onces , sequentially).
+If positive, chunks the list of tasks into the specified number of batches (not allowed: zero / different sign than apply_cp_to_task_batch).
+  - `apply_cp_to_task_batch`: <i>integer</i> defaulted to -1 (if negative, applies CPs to the whole set of tasks at onces , sequentially).
+If positive, allows to specify the batch index onto which to apply CP.
+Depends on the number of batches requested (not allowed : zero / different sign than number_task_batches / > than number_task_batches - 1).

 * `pseudolabel_threshold`: threshold to use to filter pseudolabels with low confidence, it should be greater to the minimum threshold 0.8. (default value : 0.9)

 ### Step 3: Run pipeline